mcwookie/proxynexus-rs/README.md

 Generate print-and-play PDFs or pre-formatted image files for MakePlayingCards.com by providing a list of card names, a set name, or a decklist URL.

-The web app is hosted at https://proxynexus.net/, uses its own collection of high-quality card scans and official print-and-play images.
+The web app is hosted at https://proxynexus.net/.
+It uses its own collection of high-quality card images, not images from deckbuilding or DB-like websites.

 Proxy Nexus can also run locally as an offline desktop app or CLI.
 The CLI provides features to build and manage card image collections.